CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 There are different ways to configure MySQL replication.
 In this exercise, you will be configuring your servers for primary-replica (or master-slave) replication.

-In this type of replication, the primary server (or the master) takes all the writes and they are automatically replicated onto the replica server (or the slave).
+In this type of replication, the primary server (or the source/master) takes all the writes and they are automatically replicated onto the replica server (or the replica/slave).
 This technique is widely used to increase the scalability of the database for read-intensive operations (which is extremely common for the web).
 In the primary-replica setup, the primary would normally be used for writes and replica (or replicas) for reads only.
 Even though it's technically possible to use the primary for the reads and the writes, it is impossible to write directly to the replica.

 Another advantage of using such a replication setup is database resilience.
 For example, it is recommended to setup primary-replica with one primary and two or three replicas in different availability zones.
 In the event of one availability zone (or datacenter) going down, the database will continue functioning flawlessly as other replicas will be used for reading.
 In a different scenario of one replica crashing, it can be replaced while the remaining replicas are serving the reads.
 Should the primary crash, an operation called a 'fail-over' should be carried out: one replica is promoted to be a primary while another MySQL server is being stood up in place of a broken primary.